The Full Story

 Baby shampoos often contain detergents that numb eye tissues to prevent stinging.
 However, baby shampoo can still potentially irritate the eyes.

-If you suspect someone has swallowed shampoo, immediately check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
+If you suspect someone has swallowed shampoo or got it in his eyes, immediately check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.

 Mary Elizabeth May, RN, BA, MPH